parrt/msds501/notes/combinations.md

 *for i in 0..n-1:*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*if sequence<sub>i</sub> = 999: index = i*

 There is a subtlety here.
-This loop finds the **last index** because it keeps searching even after he finds *e*.
+This loop finds the **last index** because it keeps searching even after it finds *e*.
 In other words, if there are multiple *e* in the list, it sets *index* multiple times.
 Its final value is the index of the last *e*.
-What we want, however, is typically defined the **first index** so we need a way to bust out of that loop when we find the first match.
-In pseudocode (and real code) we say that a loop *breaks* out:
+What we want, however, is typically to find the **first index** so we need a way to bust out of that loop when we find the first match.
+In pseudocode, we say that a loop *breaks* out:

 *let index be -1*<br>
 *for i in 0..n-1:*<br>